growilabs/growi-docs/docs/en/admin-guide/management-cookbook/audit-log.md

 ![audit-log](/assets/images/audit-log.png)

+## Information displayed in table

+- Username
+- Time the action was performed
+- Action
+- IP Address
+- URL

 ## Enabling the Audit Log

 To enable the Audit Log, set the environment variable `AUDIT_LOG_ENABLED` to `true` From the moment you set it to `true`, log collection, display and search will be enabled.